matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

  * `user_hangup`: Clients must now send this code when the user chooses to end the call, although for backwards compatability with version 0, a clients should treat an absence of the `reason` field as `user_hangup`.
- * `user_media_failed`: The client was unable to start capturing media in such a way as it is unable to continue the call.
+ * `user_media_failed`: The client was unable to start capturing media in such a way that it is unable to continue the call.
  * `user_busy`: The user is busy.
 Note that this exists primarily for bridging to other networks such as the PSTN.
 A Matrix client that receives a call whilst already in a call would not generally reject